MaksymDramaretskyi-1/Hillel-NPM/README.md

 .idea/
 ```

-**Why:** To avoid uploading unnecessary or heavy files to the GitHub repository.
+To avoid uploading unnecessary or heavy files to the GitHub repository.

 ---